-This field contains integrity check value (ICV).
-The ICV is calculated by authentication algorithm defined in the SA when the packet is sent.
+This field contains the integrity check value (ICV).
+The ICV is calculated by the authentication algorithm defined in the SA when the packet is sent.
 Receivers can check the integrity of the packet by matching the ICV with the output value of its own calculation.

-AH is located soon after IP header in IP v4 and appropriate position defined in RFC 2460 in IP v6.
+AH is located soon after the IP header in IPv4 and the appropriate position defined in RFC 2460 in IPv6.

-The following two algorithms are mandatory to AH:
+The following two algorithms are mandatory for AH:

-• HMAC with MD5

-• HMAC with SHA-1
+- HMAC with MD5 - HMAC with SHA-1

-When an IP packet with AH received (inbound), the packet is processed as follows:
+When an IP packet with AH is received (inbound), the packet is processed as follows:

-- 1. The receiver assembles packets if necessary. - 2.
-The receiver looks for the appropriate SA consulting SAD and SPD using destination IP address, security protocol (AH) and SPI.
-The SA may contain sequence number verification capability, authentication algorithm and one or more keys required for the algorithm. - 3.
-Sequence number field is verified if necessary.
+- 1. The receiver assembles the packets if necessary. - 2.
+The receiver looks for the appropriate SA consulting SAD and SPD using the destination IP address, security protocol (AH), and SPI.
+The SA may contain sequence number verification capability, authentication algorithm, and one or more keys required for the algorithm. - 3.
+The sequence number field is verified if necessary.
 If the packet fails the verification, it is discarded. - 4.
 The ICV in the authentication data field is verified using the authentication algorithm.
-If the computed value matches ICV, the packet is authenticated and passed to higher layer.
+If the computed value matches ICV, the packet is authenticated and passed to a higher layer.